 by: Dinesh Puppala

-Wearables have raised up as the next big thing in medical field.
-A number of tech giants are pouring into this segment, wearables have already shown an impact on various fields such as communication and navigating; but perhaps the greatest potential lies in healthcare.
+Wearables have raised up as the next big thing in the medical field.
+A number of tech giants are pouring into this segment, wearables have already shown an impact on various fields such as communication and navigating, but perhaps the greatest potential lies in healthcare.